How to Hunt Coyotes with a Decoy

 This is really dependent on what’s in your gun safe.
 Because hunting coyote means trekking through sprawling landscapes, that means you’re going to shoot at long distances.
 Choose a rifle with a 50-200-yard range for this kind of predator.
 There are some hunters who would prefer to use a shorter range like a shotgun, handgun or bow, but realistically, the evasive coyote requires a firearm that can reach from long distances.

 Set Up Your Decoy

-Educated coyotes have likely heard many distress calls.
-Even if they’re wary, however, they will still likely investigate.
-Call for 10-20 minutes then pause.
-Often, pressured dogs will find a vantage point or remain hidden while they search for what’s making the sound.
-This is where using a coyote hunting decoy comes into play.
-A decoy pairs well with calling and grabs their attention.
-If you’re using electronic calls, set up your decoy next to your call and conceal yourself 50 to 75 yards away.
-This ensures the coyote is only focused on your decoy, limiting the chances of it seeing you.
+Coyotes have likely heard many distress calls.
+But even if the dog is leery, it will still be likely to investigate.
+Call for 10-20 minutes, then pause.
+Pressured coyotes will find a vantage point and remain hidden while they search for what’s making the sound, which is where using a coyote hunting decoy comes in handy.
+The best predator decoys pair well with calling to grab their attention and hold it while you setup for a shot.
+If you’re using electronic calls, set up your decoy next to your call and conceal yourself 50 to 75 yards away in order to reduce the likelihood of being spotted.

 Using the all-new Song Dog Coyote Decoy, whether you're on the western plains or in the southeastern hardwoods, will give you more chances at nature's toughest target.
 Add in some yips and howling to give coyotes within earshot the impression that others are inspecting your spread.